skishp/HighPerformanceComputing/session01/exercise/README.md

 ## Solution
-The Coding solution can be found in FirstStepsWithC.c !Exercise01.png
+The Coding solution can be found in FirstStepsWithC.c.
+Compiling and execution gives us the following !/Exercise01.png